Rogdham/pyzstd/index.rst

         Non-zero means ordinary dictionary, was created by zstd functions, follow a specified format.

         ``0`` means a "raw content" dictionary, free of any format restriction, used for advanced user.
+(Note that the meaning of ``0`` is different from ``dictionary_id`` in :py:func:`get_frame_info` function.)

+        I personally don't recommend using dictionary ID to identify dictionaries, there may be collision and confusion.
+Consider using a more reliable way to manage dictionaries, such as by file name.

     .. sourcecode:: python